nyy100604/Next.js-Login/README.md

 import { handlers } from "@/auth" // Referring to the auth.ts we just created export const { GET, POST } = handlers
 ```
+5.The login configuration logic refers to the ./auth.ts

+6.Protecting Resources main logic in ./middleware.ts